Saints 'deserve to be remembered' with greats

 The French side have come a long way since their competition debut 15 years ago, winning the Challenge Cup in 2018, but failed to become the first overseas side to win the sport's showpiece event.

 Boss Steve McNamara said: "The disappointment is sickening because of how much is invested.
 I know people invest in it but this is different.
-The travel and the commitment from the player, it is a kick in the teeth but we will be back.
+The travel and the commitment from the players, it is a kick in the teeth but we will be back.

 "This isn't the last step for the Dragons, this is just the next step and we have to keep doing that.
 What it has done is opened up a brand new market and exposed people to a whole new scenario with the Catalans and French rugby league.
 We have taken some big steps forward and it has been a huge effort.